TheWeebSamurai/brainrot-generator/README.md

     Open your web browser and go to `http://127.0.0.1:5001` (or the port specified in the terminal output).
 4.  **Generate Videos:**
     *   Fill in the "Title" and "Story" fields.
+    *   **For Multi-Character Dialogue:** Use the format `[Character Name]: <dialogue text>` in your story content.
+Each character will be automatically detected and their image/voice will be used if configured.
     *   Select a background video from the displayed thumbnails.
     *   Select background music and preview it.
-    *   Choose a TTS voice from the paginated table.
+    *   Choose a TTS voice from the paginated table (this will be the default voice if characters don't have specific voices configured).
     *   Click "Generate Video".
 The video will be processed and then downloaded by your browser.
 It will also be saved in the `generated_shorts/` directory.

 ### (Alternative) Original CLI Usage (Limited Functionality)